JHU-PL-Lab/dde/README.md

 Then `dune build` this project.

 > Note that you currently won't be able to run the interpreter tests if you
 > don't have access to `fbdk`.
-We will soon provide a polished, fully
-> executable artifact.
-For now, please build the program analysis separately
+Please build the program analysis separately
 > via `dune build program_analysis`.
+Go to the
+> [artifact](https://github.com/JHU-PL-Lab/dde/tree/artifact) branch for a fully
+> executable version.

 ## Develop